 Alternatives to Alcoholics Anonymous

-of treatment for alcoholism in the United States, many people are unable to stick with them
+of treatment for alcoholism in the U.S. But many people are unable to stick with them

 drinkers to reduce their drinking.
 This approach appeals to people who otherwise might

 not seek treatment.
 These programs are based on the belief that people can change

 their drinking behaviors.

 To be successful at moderation or abstinence requires effort and a commitment to change.

 You should take into account the severity of your drinking problem.
 You also need